 Pemi Week: The last week of Pemi, when the normal schedule of occupations ceases and daily events celebrate the season: Games Day, Woodsdude’s Day, the Triathlon, the Art Show, the performances of the Gilbert & Sullivan operetta, and more.
 It concludes with the Final Banquet, the Final Bean Soup, and the Final Campfire.

-Pine Forest: Like Flat Rock, Pine Forest is a dining location across the lake that cabins can canoe to with their counselors and cook dinner over the fire.
+Pine Forest: Like Flat Rock, Pine Forest is a picnic spot across the lake that cabins can canoe to with their counselors and cook dinner over the fire.

 Polar Bear: Every morning, campers leap out of bed with a glad cry (“huzzah!”), do quick exercises to wake up, and then jump in the lake.
 (Required for the first week that a boy is at camp for the summer, it’s optional afterward.)